FAQs

 Nordic walking is suitable for all abilities, ages and fitness levels.
 If you can walk, then you can nordic walk.
 The Beginner’s Technique course will give you a good idea of what nordic walking can do for you and will also give your Instructor a good opportunity to suggest which walks are most suitable for you.

-We offer Adventure Walks (mixed ability) and Walk Leader *slower* Adventure Walks.
-From March we will also have Discovery Walks which are aimed at beginners, so there is something for everyone.
+We offer Adventure Walks (mixed ability) and Walk Leader *relaxed* Adventure Walks.
+We also have Monday Motivator Walks which are also suitable for beginners, so there is something for everyone.

 What is a Taster Session?

-A 45-minute session that will help you understand just how beneficial Nordic walking can be and how it is far more than just walking with poles!
+A 60-minute session that will help you understand just how beneficial Nordic walking can be and how it is far more than just walking with poles!

 Get a taste of how light you will feel on your feet, how the whole body is mobilised and why you need to take the time to learn the technique.